 However, rest is important for building endurance.
 No matter what an athlete is training for, they understand the importance of rest days, and I maintain, that’s just as important for those of us prepping.

 We need to not only give our bodies rest but our minds as well.
-We should use time to rest our bodies and rejuvenate with our families in the evenings.
+We should use the time to rest our bodies and rejuvenate with our families in the evenings.
 Time spent reading, playing games, working on crafts, or simply just being together instead of working more.
-This rests the body and the mind, and helps us…
+This rests the body and the mind and helps us…

 5. Find Gratitude